8 messaging templates to make customer service a breeze

 As an example, Nisolo’s messaging tool allows a customer to ask a question about one of their products before they commit to a purchase.

-This is important because customers often conduct research before buying a product.
-They tend to use a mix of word-of-mouth recommendations, customer reviews, product reviews, and more before making a decision.
+This is important because customers often conduct research before buying a new product.
+They tend to use a mix of word-of-mouth recommendations, customer reviews, and product reviews, the latter two of which are usually found on Google, before making a decision.

-Besides that, you could upsell or cross-sell through messaging, as well.
+Besides that, you can upsell or cross-sell through messaging, too.

 Let’s consider a hypothetical example: